donnemartin/gitsome/README.md

     $ sudo -H pip3 install gitsome

-For most linux users, `pip3` can be installed on your system using the `python3-pip` package.
+For most Linux users, `pip3` can be installed on your system using the `python3-pip` package.

 For example, Ubuntu users can run: